Wind Beneath My Wings

-"Wind Beneath My Wings" (sometimes titled "The Wind Beneath My Wings" and "Hero") is a song written in 1982 by Jeff Silbar and Larry Henley.
+"Wind Beneath My Wings" (sometimes titled "The Wind Beneath My Wings" and "Hero") is a song written in 1982 by Americans Jeff Silbar and Larry Henley.

-The song was first recorded by Kamahl in 1982 for a country and western album he was recording.
+The song was first recorded by Australian singer Kamahl in 1982 for a country and western album he was recording.
 Kamahl talked about being the first to record the song in an appearance on Australian TV show Spicks and Specks, but stated it was not commercially released because it was felt he did not suit the country and western style.
 Instead, Roger Whittaker recorded the song, as well as Sheena Easton and Lee Greenwood.
 The song appeared shortly thereafter in charted versions by Colleen Hewett (1982), Lou Rawls (1983), Gladys Knight & the Pips (1983), and Gary Morris (1983).